Boredom at Work

 • Don’t paste passwords or credentials

-• For sensitive work, consider ChatGPT Team or Enterprise
+• For sensitive work, consider ChatGPT Business or Enterprise

 • Use the temporary chat feature for private queries